ckeditor/ckeditor5/packages/ckeditor5-highlight/docs/features/highlight.md

 	See the plugin {@link module:highlight/highlight~HighlightConfig#options options} to learn more about defaults.
 </info-box>

-#### Using CSS Variables
+#### Using CSS variables

 The highlight feature is using the power of [CSS variables](https://developer.mozilla.org/en-US/docs/Web/CSS/Using_CSS_variables) which are defined in the [stylesheet](https://github.com/ckeditor/ckeditor5-highlight/blob/master/theme/highlight.css).
-Thanks to that, both the UI and the content styles share the same color definitions, which can be easily customized:
+Thanks to that, both the UI and the content styles share the same color definitions which can be easily customized:

 ```css
 :root {